Tickets for the Panthéon of Paris. Walk Among the Greatest.

 Temporary Closures

-The Pantheon may close partially or fully without prior notice for state ceremonies, national commemorations, or adverse weather.
-If your visit coincides with a public holiday or major event in Paris, we recommend checking ahead before you go.
+The Panthéon may close partially or fully without notice for state ceremonies, national commemorations, or adverse weather conditions.
+If your visit coincides with a public holiday or major event in Paris, we recommend checking in advance before going.

 Icon: What Your Ticket Includes